What is a chemotherapy port (port-a-cath)?

 Chemo port (port-a-cath) placement is safe and usually well-tolerated.
 In the first few days following your procedure, it’s normal to experience some mild pain and bruising.
 To avoid irritation, don’t wear tight clothing or purses or backpacks that strap across your chest.

 Most people feel back to normal within a few days, but if you experience signs of infection like chest pain, fever, or fluid around the incision, contact I-Vascular Center right away.
 You’ll find the phone numbers for each of our three clinics at the bottom of every page on our website.

-How do I take care of my port-a-cath?
+How do I take care of my chemo port (port-a-cath)?

-For your port-a-cath to properly function, you need to clean it regularly.
+For your chemo port (port-a-cath) to properly function, you need to clean it regularly.
 Following each blood transfusion or draw, Dr. Gerges flushes out the port lines to lower your risk of infection.
-Regularly cleaning the port-a-cath also prevents blood clotting and other potential complications.
+Regularly cleaning the port also prevents blood clotting and other potential complications.